Playing God (ethics): In bioethics

-Practices

-Bioethics

-The most common form of "playing God" in the modern era is attributed to bioethics.
-Bioethics refers to ethical issues regarding biological science, medicine etc. IVF treatment, abortion, genetic editing, and artificial insemination are a few of the major topics regarding synthetic reproduction.
+The most common form of "playing God" in the modern era is then often attributed to bioethics.
+Bioethics refers to ethical issues regarding biological science, medicine etc. IVF treatment, abortion, genetic engineering, and artificial insemination are a few of the major topics regarding synthetic reproduction.
 Cloning was the centre of the playing God topic for decades and is still a taboo scientific subject due to this.
 Nicholas Hartsoeker in 1694 studied sperm under a microscope and the diagram he proposed for what sperm was, a homunculus in the head of the human sperm.
 A very little human was said to be observed, and this continued an Aristotelian thought that the sperm was in fact, a sacred little person.
 Rabbis continued to use Hartsoeker's image centuries later attempting to prove that artificial interference with an embryo or birth was murder, destruction of life.
-Western nations such as the United States, the United Kingdom, and Australia have made many advances in fields such as IVF, however places like the Far East do not show nearly as much interest in the topic.
+Western nations such as the United States, the United Kingdom, and Australia have made many advances in fields such as IVF, however, places like the Far East do not show nearly as much interest in the topic.
 Eastern philosophy has its own outlook on issues regarding "playing God", such as the Confucianism school of thought.
 This provides another angle of analysis that can be offered towards this complicated matter.

-Nature

-Climate and weather is also a factor that scientists have been looking into that humans could control, with terraforming and cities around the world that are made from scratch and planned out including their geography.
-Geo-engineering is an example of changing the planet that many deem to be unnatural and against God.
-It involves a large-scale manipulation of our Earth's natural elements such as the seas, skies, or even atmosphere to counteract against certain environmental issues such as climate change.
-Climate engineering once an invention from science fiction is now very real and part of an international political conversation.
-More extreme practices of climate engineering include stimulating phytoplankton blooms in the ocean by seeding iron to absorb excessive carbon dioxide in the atmosphere, to spraying aerosols in the skies to give clouds the maximum reflectivity and brighten them.